soffes/SAMHUDView/Readme.markdown

 ## Installation

-Simply add the files in the `SAMHUDView` folder and  the `Resources` folder to your project.
+Simply add the files in the `SAMHUDView` folder and the `Resources` folder to your project or add `SAMHUDView` to your Podfile.